Looking for support for your finance function? Book a time with an expert.

 Total Cost = $500,000 + ($20 × 30,000) = $500,000 + $600,000 = $1,100,000

-This equation becomes especially powerful when modeling different scenarios.
-Consider what happens if production drops to 20,000 units during an economic slowdown:
+This equation becomes even more powerful when modeling different scenarios.
+Consider what happens if the production were to drop to 20,000 units during a slower period of demand :

 Total Cost = $500,000 + ($20 × 20,000) = $500,000 + $400,000 = $900,000

-While total costs decreased by $200,000, revenue likely decreased by more, squeezing margins.
+Total cost decreased by $200,000, but unfortunately, revenue likely decreased by even more, which squeezes margins.
 This illustrates why differentiating between fixed and variable costs isn't some annoying accounting exercise—it's essential for strategic planning, especially in volatile markets.

-Companies with higher fixed costs (think airlines or hotels) experience tremendous profit potential during peak demand but face devastating losses during downturns.
+Companies like airlines or hotels with higher fixed costs experience tremendous profit potential during peak demand, but face devastating losses during downturns because of this.

-On the other hand, businesses with predominantly variable cost structures (like consulting firms) maintain more stable profit margins across economic cycles but may struggle to achieve exceptional profitability during boom times.
+On the flip side, those businesses with hugely variable cost structures, like consulting firms, software and service firms, tend to maintain more stable profits across economic cycles.
+But they aren't going to automatically achieve exceptional profitability during boom times either.

 Unlock Your Finance Potential